Frequently Asked Questions

 How do flatbed deliveries work?

-• After the pickup, the flatbed driver will contact you 24 hours before delivery.
+• When you order multiple doors that need more than 2 pallets for LTL shipping, you might need to use a flatbed truck instead.
 There isn’t aspecific date or time for flatbed deliveries, so it’s important that you are there to helpunload when the driver arrives.
 You’ll have 30 to 45 minutes to offload your order.
 Most ofour doors need 2 to 3 (or sometimes 4) strong people to lift and remove them from theflatbed.
 If you have a larger order, make sure you have enough help to unload within that time.
-PINKYS is not responsible for any extra charges if you don’t follow these guidelines.
+Lion Iron Doors is not responsible for any extra charges if you don’t follow these guidelines.

 How much do your double doors weigh?